brianhouse/sound_art/README.md

 ## Assignments and Grading

 ### Workshops
 Over the course of the semester, there will be many hands-on workshops in class.
-These workshops are the basis for learning the technical skills you will apply to your projects.
-Each will include an exercise to be completed.
+These workshops provide a material understanding of the subject matter and establish the technical skills that you will apply to your projects.

 ### Exercises
-Due the next class
+Most workshops conclude with exercise to be done as homework.
+You will present these exercises to the class in the following class session, but they will not be critiqued.
+Your attention should be on technical experimentation and development rather than demonstrating a particular concept.
+Audio exercises will need to be turned in via Moodle; physical objects must be brought to the classroom.
+No late exercises will be accepted.

 ### Projects
-This course is built around four projects completed over the course of the semester, which will be [critiqued by the class](https://github.com/brianhouse/sound_art/blob/master/resources/crit_guidelines.md).
+You will complete three larger projects over the course of the semester, each of which will use a different technical approach as developed in the workshops and exercises.
+These projects must have a strong conceptual component as informed by the readings and artistic examples discussed in class.
+These projects will be [critiqued by the class](https://github.com/brianhouse/sound_art/blob/master/resources/crit_guidelines.md).
 While there are technical and conceptual parameters for each project, you are expected to experiment and to develop a personal artistic trajectory.
-Projects must have a title and [3-sentence description](https://github.com/brianhouse/sound_art/blob/master/resources/description_guidelines.md), which must be turned in via Moodle along with a documentation video.
+All projects must be well documented.
 As work is evaluated via in-class crit, no late work can be accepted.

 ### Presentations
-Each student will give a 10-minute presentation on an influential work of sound art.
+Over the course of the semester, each student will give a 10-minute presentation on an influential work of sound art.
 These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show the piece, analyze it, and discuss its influence.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
-Students will [sign up to present](https://docs.google.com/spreadsheets/d/1CPhcVVAViKSFwn7ufwh85ftbyqVCAH1wuNkG5fgo7ps/edit) on an artwork chosen from [a list](resources/artworks.md) on a first-come, first-served basis.
+Students will [sign up to present](https://docs.google.com/spreadsheets/d/1CPhcVVAViKSFwn7ufwh85ftbyqVCAH1wuNkG5fgo7ps/edit) on an artwork on a first-come, first-served basis.
 Slides should be turned in on Moodle prior to class.

 ### Reading
-Most classes will include discussion of short texts that address conceptual issues in sound art.
-You are required to read them before class and have questions and comments ready.
-Post a short response (1-3 sentences) online before class (asking a question about something you didn't understand is an excellent use of a post).
+Many classes will include discussion of short texts that address conceptual issues in sound art.
+You are required to read them before class and have questions and comments ready—post these on Moodle ahead of the class session.
+Students [sign up to lead discussion](https://docs.google.com/spreadsheets/d/1Tlg_v_iKP1pUb0vhjd9k6T_N85KkhZCBdcLLTwvjz1g/edit)nce over the course of the semester.

 ### Participation
 Attending all class sessions is mandatory, and motivated and mindful participation in crit and classroom discussion is expected.